How to replace a hardware wallet

 🔒 Ready to upgrade your bitcoin security?

 Want to protect your bitcoin with more than just a hardware wallet?
-Casa Gold allows you to continue holding your own keys with greater protection for $120/year, and it’s free for 30 days.
-Try it yourself here.
+Casa Standard allows you to continue holding your own keys with greater protection.
+Learn more here.

 Do you know how to take care of your devices?